 - The stagnation in Analytics Adoption: Exploration-based dashboards as we know them today are difficult to consume.

-So, there is no need for them to invest heavily in back-end capabilities such as data preparation, data management, Machine Learning, or even digest large volumes of data since these tasks have already been taken care of by existing tools.
-However, the low adoption of customer-facing analytics remains the common pain point for all BI vendors in the Legacy and Modern BI eras.
+There is no need for them to invest heavily in back-end capabilities such as data preparation, data management, ML, or even digest large volumes of data since these tasks have already been taken care of by existing tools.
+However, low adoption of customer-facing analytics remains the common pain point for all BI vendors in the Legacy and Modern BI eras.